How to Remove Embroidery from Shirts, Hats, and More

 At a certain point, you may need to get your seam ripper out to finish getting the last single stitches off.

-Seam ripping from the front is sometimes easier because you can see the threads better from that view.
+Seam ripping from the front of the garment is sometimes easier because you can see the threads better from that view.

 remove embroidery with backing on it